Tobiasn2005/Home-Assistant/README.md

 [Supervised Home Assistant](https://home-assistant.io/) in a VirtualBox environment.
 My use case is a wall mounted Microsoft Surface Pro4 displaying Home Assistant in Full screen Chrome.

+## Node-Red

+* Using Node-Red to check and control the input settings on my receiver and tv and control a Broadlink remote to start different activities to watch TV, Netflix, Disney+ or Plex for example.
+* Also using Node-Red to collect the steps counter from the HA companion app on our phones and compare the values to declare the winner of the day! (see below)

 ## Features

 * Dynamic 3D Floorplan: brightness mapped individual lights with custom popup controller.